A Measurement of the Hubble Constant using Gravitational Waves from the Binary Merger GW190814: Methods

 \section{Methods}

-Using the publicly available gwcosmo\footnote{https://git.ligo.org/lscsoft/gwcosmo/-/tree/master} code, we construct a posterior on the Hubble constant using only gravitational waves for the NS-BH merger candidate GW190814.
+Using the publicly available gwcosmo code, we construct a posterior on the Hubble constant using only gravitational waves for the NS-BH merger candidate GW190814.
 We use the Bayesian framework presented by \cite{chen_2_2018} and \cite{gray_cosmological_2019}, which is detailed in the Appendix.
 We outline our methodology starting with a thorough account of our assumed priors and input parameters used in gwcosmo.
-Note that we adopt the 02-H0 branch to perform these calculations, as it is the most stable at the time of writing.
-The preparation and injection of the GLADE 2.0 galaxy catalog is discussed in \hyperref[sec:catalog]{Section 2.2}.
+Note that we adopt the 02-H0 branch to perform these calculations, as it is the most stable at the time of writing.\footnote{We fix a few small syntax errors that prevented the code from running.
+Also, we add a few lines of code to gwcosmo.py and to the gwcosmo-single-posterior script to import NS-BH merger priors.
+The bin size of the ``dl" array in skymap.marginalized\_distance is changed from 200 to 50 for optimization reasons.
+The effect on our results is insignificant.} The preparation and injection of the GLADE 2.0 galaxy catalog is discussed in \hyperref[sec:catalog]{Section 2.2}.
 The HEALPIX localization skymaps used for all of the calculations are described in \hyperref[sec:skymap]{Section 2.3}.
 We create a baseline test of our assumptions by comparing to \cite{the_ligo_scientific_collaboration_gravitational-wave_2019} and \cite{fishbach_standard_2019} using GW170817.
-We then explore parameter space to present multiple H$_0$ realizations for GW190814.
+We then explore parameter space to present multiple H$_0$ calculations for GW190814.